Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 Eggplant/Aubergine

 Eggplant in Moussaka is essential.
-To prepare it you’ll need to slice then sprinkle with salt and leave to rest.
-This will not only draw out unwanted moisture, but will also remove the bitter taste from the eggplant.
+To prepare it, you’ll need to slice then sprinkle with salt and leave to rest.
+This will not only draw out unwanted moisture but will also remove the bitter taste from the eggplant.

 Potato

 You could probably get away with just layering with eggplant and still call it a Moussaka, but potato is very widely used.
 And of course, me being me and this blog being this blog, I highly recommend adding potato.
-After you’ve sliced the spuds I recommend patting dry to remove unwanted moisture.
+After you’ve sliced the potatoes, I recommend patting them dry to remove unwanted moisture.

 Zucchini/Courgette